Digimon: The Movie

-Digimon: The Movie is a 2000 American-Japanese animated film adaptation, produced by Saban Entertainment and distributed by 20th Century Fox as part of the Digimon franchise.
+Digimon: The Movie is a 2000 animated film produced by Saban Entertainment and distributed by 20th Century Fox as part of the Digimon franchise.
 The film used footage from the short films Digimon Adventure (1999), Digimon Adventure: Our War Game!
-(2000), and Digimon Adventure 02: Digimon Hurricane Landing!! / Transcendent Evolution!!
-The Golden Digimentals (2000).
+(2000), and Digimon Adventure 02: Hurricane Touchdown!!
+(2000), while the events of the film take place during Digimon Adventure (1999–2000) and Digimon Adventure 02 (2000–01).

 Production of the film began in 2000 after Fox sought to bring a feature film to the Digimon franchise.
 Only three seasonal short films were produced for the series in Japan, which Fox was contractually obligated to produce as one cohesive film by Toei Animation.
 Due to the drastically different plots and budget restraints, more than 40 minutes of scenes from the individual Japanese films were cut to save time and introduced several changes in tone, dialogue, and plot.
 Owing to the number of changes made, it is considered an original work by the press.

-Digimon: The Movie released worldwide on 6 October, 2000 by 20th Century Fox and was a box office success, grossing over $16 million worldwide (equivalent to over $29 million in 2022) against a production budget of $5 million.
+Digimon: The Movie was released in the United States on October 6, 2000, by 20th Century Fox and was a box office success, grossing over $16 million worldwide (equivalent to over $29 million in 2022) against a production budget of $5 million.
 Despite negative critical reviews, the film had a more positive reception from both fans and audiences, and has since garnered a small cult following.

 Plot

 Angela Anaconda short

-Angela Anaconda and her friends line up to watch Digimon: The Movie, but Nannette and her friends cut in line and Mrs. Brinks blocks her view in the screen.
-Angela imagines herself Digivolving into Angelamon to defeat Mrs. Brinks and Nannette, before the audience all realize they are in the wrong theater and leave.
+Angela Anaconda and her friends line up to watch Digimon: The Movie, but Nanette Manoir and her friends cut in line and Mrs. Brinks blocks her view of the screen.
+Angela imagines herself Digivolving into Angelamon to defeat Mrs. Brinks and Nanette, before the audience all realize they are in the wrong theater and leave.

 Eight Years Ago

 Tai and Kari Kamiya find a Digi-egg that appears from their computer, which hatches and Digivolves into Agumon.
 Agumon wanders into the night with Kari as Tai pursues them.
 The neighborhood watches as a Parrotmon hatches from a second Digi-egg in the sky.
-When Parrotmon attacks Tai and Kari, Agumon protects them by digivolving to Greymon.
+When Parrotmon attacks Tai and Kari, Agumon protects them by Digivolving to Greymon.
 When Greymon is knocked out, Tai reawakens him with Kari's whistle and he defeats Parrotmon, but, following the battle, they both disappear.
 Those who witnessed this would later become the DigiDestined, children chosen to protect the Digital and real worlds.